Can you split each of the shapes below in half so that the two parts are exactly the same?

 Take it in turns to make a triangle on the pegboard.
 Can you block your opponent?

 The Four Mathmateers at Brocks Hill Primary School said they drew lots of triangles and used trial and error (or trial and improvement) to answer the question.
 I think, though, that they might have counted the same triangle more than once.

 Starting off using trial and improvement is an excellent idea!
 How will you then decide whether you have found all the triangles?
-Try looking at the hints for some ideas.
+Try looking at the hints in "Getting Started" for some ideas.

 Neptune Class from Riverley Primary wrote to say:

 We think that there are $6$ triangles in total.